w3c/webappsec/specs/subresourceintegrity/spec.markdown

         skip the remaining steps, and proceed to the next token.
     2. Let <var>algorithm</var> be the <var>alg</var> component of
         <var>token</var>.
+    3. Strip any dashes from <var>algorithm</var> and transform all ASCII characters to lowercase ASCII.
-    3. If <var>algorithm</var> is a hash function recognized by the user agent, add <var>token</var> to <var>result</var>.
+    4. If <var>algorithm</var> is a hash function recognized by the user agent, add <var>token</var> to <var>result</var>.
 4. Return <var>result</var>.